ftrackhq/ftrack-connect-spark-adobe/doc/using/index.rst

 Using
 *****

-Note that these articles are generic and may look and work slightly different depending on which application you're using.
+These articles are describing generic workflows and may look and work slightly differently depending on which application you're using.

 .. toctree::
     :maxdepth: 1